raptor4mc/MultiRaptor/README.md

 - A **C++ compiler** (`src/multiraptor_compiler.cpp`) that transpiles `.mp` files to JavaScript.
 - A browser **HTML playground** (`web/playground.html`) to write and run MultiRaptor instantly.

+## Why MultiRaptor (mp)
+Well, i dont have any reason other then its easier then python, and are built on top of c++ so it might be faster then python, and well, its error searching is top tier, and you can make basicly any game inside of it!

 ## Syntax (simple + readable)

 ```txt